 There are also calls for supermarkets to be more responsible with the food they don’t sell.
 EndFoodWaste.org is currently promoting a petition for Walmart and Whole Foods to sell fruits and vegetables that are usually tossed out for cosmetic reasons.
 Some of the world’s top brands recently started a global effort to reduce the amount of food they waste.

-There are a number of story ideas you can use to report on the problem, which work well for a mixture of money and sustainability reporting.
-Look for environmentally friendly restaurants in your area and see what they’re doing to reduce their waste.
+There are a number of story ideas you can use to report on the problem, which works well for a mixture of money and sustainability reporting.
+Look for environmentally-friendly restaurants in your area and see what they’re doing to reduce their waste.

 John Oliver on food waste.
 (It’s HBO, so there’s some adult language.)